erguotou520/vue-fullstack/README.md

     ├─components       # server components
     │  └─errors
     ├─config           # server configs, contains express socket.io, etc.
-    └─views            # server servered pages
+    └─views            # server served pages
 ```

 ## Configuration
-Most of the configuration is concentrated in the `config.js` file, and most of them have explicit comments, you need to take a look at it first.
+Most of the configuration is concentrated in the `config.js` file and most of them have explicit comments.
+You need to take a look at it first.

-Here is some important/frequently-used configuration:
+Here are some important/frequently-used configurations:
 - `frontend.port` port that frontend server listens at
 - `backend.port` port that backend server listen at
 - `backend.secrets.session` secret for session, important when you deploy your app, make sure it's complex enough
 - `backend.mongo.uri` change this if your mongodb uri is not matched
 - `backend.serverFrontend` whether to server the frontend code.
-If set to `true` the express server servers the frontend code, otherwise you may need a http server like nginx to server frontend code and there is a nginx configuration at `nginx.example.conf` (default true)
+If set to `true` the express server serves the frontend code.
+Otherwise you may need a http server like nginx to serve frontend code and there is a nginx configuration at `nginx.example.conf` (default true)

-## Environment variable
+## Environment variables
-When you deploy your app to you cloud server, it's easy to config you app with `environment variable`, here is the supported:
+When you deploy your app to you cloud server it's easy to configure youre app with `environment variables`.
+Following are supported:
 - `APP_port` or `PORT`: set to `backend.port`
 - `APP_HOST` or `APP_IP` or `HOST` or `IP`: set to `backend.ip`
 - `MONGODB_URI` or `MONGOHQ_URI`: set to `backend.mongo.uri`
 - `SECRET`: set to `backend.secrets.session`

 ## Notice
-The generated app is just a template to build your app system fast, maybe it can't meet your needs, so you need to do some change at this issue.
+The generated app is just a template to build your app system fast.
+Maybe it can't meet your needs, so you need to do some changes at this issue.

 ## License
 Under [MIT license](./LICENSE)